aryabyte21/gowhale/readme.md

 int *p;
 int a[3];
 In C, we can divide a large program into the basic building blocks known as function.
 The function contains the set of programming statements enclosed by {}.
 A function can be called multiple times to provide reusability and modularity to the C program.
 In other words, we can say that the collection of functions creates a program.
 The function is also known as procedureor subroutinein other programming languages.
+Following is another example:

+package main
+import "fmt"

+func main() {
+   fmt.Println("1 + 1 =", 1 + 1)
+}
+Output:

+1 + 1 = 2
+Explanation of the above program:
+In this above program, the same package line, the same import line, the same function declaration and uses the same Println function as we have used in 1st GO program.
+This time instead of printing the string “Hello, geeksforgeeks” we print the string 1 + 1 = followed by the result of the expression 1 + 1.
+This expression is made up of three parts: the numeric literal 1 (which is of type int), the + operator (which represents addition) and another numeric literal 1.

+Why this “Go language”?

+Because Go language is an effort to combine the ease of programming of an interpreted, dynamically typed language with the efficiency and safety of a statically typed, compiled language.
+It also aims to be modern, with support for networked and multicore computing.

+What excluding in Go which is present in other languages?

+Go attempts to reduce the amount of typing in both senses of the word.
+Throughout its design, developers tried to reduce clutter and complexity.
+There are no forward declarations and no header files; everything is declared exactly once.
+Stuttering is reduced by simple type derivation using the := declare-and-initialize construct.
+There is no type hierarchy: types just are, they don’t have to announce their relationships.
+Hardware Limitations

+We have observed that in a decade, the hardware and processing configuration is changing at a very slow rate.
+In 2004, P4 was having the clock speed of 3.0 GHz and now in 2018, Macbook pro has the clock speed of Approx (2.3Ghz v 2.66Ghz).
+To speed up, the functionality we use more processors, but using more processor the cost also increases.
+And due to this we use limited processors and using limited processor we have a heavy programming language whose threading takes more memory and slows down the performance of our system.
+Hence, to overcome such problem Golang has been designed in such a way that instead of using threading it uses Goroutine, which is similar to threading but consumes very less memory.
+Like threading consumes 1MB whereas Goroutine consumes 2KB of memory, hence at the same time, we can have millions of goroutine triggered.
+So the above-discussed point makes golang a strong language that handles concurrency like C++ and Java.
 State that p is a pointer to int because ‘*p’ has type int, and that a is an array of ints because a[3] (ignoring the particular index value, which is punned to be the size of the array) has type int.

 What about functions?